isomerpages/moe-clementitownsec/_curriculum/Aesthetics and Craft & Technology Department.md

 **<u>Key Programmes</u>**

-The Design & Technology (DT) Unit runs a four year programme equipping the pupils with the knowledge and skills for their N and O levels examinations.
+The Design &amp; Technology (DT) Unit runs a four year programme equipping the pupils with the knowledge and skills for their N and O levels examinations.
 Lower secondary pupils learn basic technologies, designing processes and hands-on skills.
 They get to put the knowledge into practice, cumulating in mini-projects and prototypes.

 We prepare the upper secondary pupils for their N and O levels examinations at Secondary Three by assimilating to the requirements of the national examinations, involving knowledge application and problem-solving.
 They expand on their basic knowledge to develop greater understanding and appreciation of the relatedness to real-life situations.
 They also take on real-time design tasks to arrive at feasible design solutions.

-Students from different levels also participate in external competitions such as Annual Design & Technology Awards and Science and Technology Challenge organised by Nanyang Polytechnic annually.
+Students from different levels also participate in external competitions such as Annual Design &amp; Technology Awards&nbsp;and Science and Technology Challenge organised by Nanyang Polytechnic annually.

 **<u>Lower Secondary Projects</u>**
 ![Lower Secondary Projects](/images/lower%20secondary%20projects.jpg)